PregnantData: a weekly guide for a more informed and empowered pregnancy. Now updated for 2025! Sign up for a free trial.

 Emily Oster

-Hi Emily, my husband just shared this new Consumer Reports article with me about lead and cadmium levels in most brands of dark chocolate.
+My husband told me about a Consumer Reports article on lead and cadmium levels in most brands of dark chocolate.
 As I eat a lot of dark chocolate, and did while pregnant, I’m now naturally concerned.
-Would love to get your thoughts on these findings, how to think about the risks, etc. Thanks!
+Would love to get your thoughts on these findings, how to think about the risks, etc.

 —Ex-Dark-Chocolate Fan?